snarfed/oauth-dropins/README.md

 including Blogger, Dropbox, Facebook, Google+, Instagram, Twitter, Tumblr, and WordPress.com.

-This repo also provides an example demo app: http://oauth-dropins.appspot.com/.
+This repo also provides an example demo app, deployed at http://oauth-dropins.appspot.com/.

 All dependencies are included as git submodules.
 After you've cloned or download